 It’s important not to overbake your keto cheesecake so that the texture of the cake does not end up crumbly and to avoid cracks from forming on the surface of the cake.

-You are going to bake your keto cheesecake for 60-70 minutes in 325-degree oven.
+You are going to bake your keto cheesecake for 60-70 minutes in a 325-degree oven.
 And since you will be making the almond crust first at 350-degree oven make sure the oven has had time to reduce in temperature before proceeding.

 Once you start the baking process, check your cheesecake at the 60 minutes mark.
 What you want to see is if the outside of your cheesecake is set with the center diameter, about 2 inches of your cheesecake, is still able to jiggle when you slightly move your pan.